Revolutionizing the Dynamic Footrest

 This video demonstrates the three movements available in the Seating Dynamics Dynamic Footrests.

-The first step in using any of the Seating Dynamics wheelchair footrests is the adapter / receiver.
+The first step in using any of the Seating Dynamics footrests is choosing the correct adapter / receiver.
 The Seating Dynamics footrest adapter / receiver allows any of our dynamic or static footrests to be used on many different wheelchairs.
-Depending on wheelchair manufacturer and model, different adapters may impact installed footrest length.
+Depending on wheelchair manufacturer and model, different adapters may impact the final installed footrest length

 The second step is the determination of the upper leg style.

 Dynamic Wheelchair Footrest

-The basic dynamic footrest, shown above with dynamic plantar dorsi extension, provides dynamic telescoping movement to 1.5″ and dynamic elevation to 30° with the ability to set the initial (neutral / relaxed) position in one of five choices (90°, 80°, 70°, 60° and 50°).
+The dynamic footrest, shown above with dynamic plantar dorsi flexion, provides dynamic telescoping movement to 1.5″ and dynamic elevation to 30° with the ability to set the initial (neutral / relaxed) position in one of five positions (90°, 80°, 70°, 60° and 50°).

-The Windswept dynamic footrest provides the same functions as above plus an angle adjustable joint to rotate the footrest in or out, relative to the seat rail in 7.5° increments to accommodate a windswept deformity.
+The windswept dynamic footrest provides the same functions with the addition of an angle adjustable joint to rotate the footrest in or out, relative to the seat rail, in 7.5° increments to accommodate a windswept tendency.

 Adjustable High Pivot Option

 The adjustable high pivot dynamic footrest features a 4″ raised pivot and height adjustment capable of raising the pivot point an additional 2” (for a total of 6.5” above the seat rail).
 This style is used with a shorter leg length and/or when seating equipment is added above the seat rail (such as a high profile cushion) which decreases the required footrest length as the knee is so much higher than the seat rail.
 The Reverse Offset is also appropriate for clients with a shorter leg length and is indicated when the client has hip abduction which may lead to contact between the high pivot hardware and the lateral knees.
 The Reverse Offset eliminates this contact, while still accommodating shorter leg lengths.

-This extension style offers no movement of the ankle, appropriate for clients with AFO’s.
-Footplate is infinitely angle adjustable.
+The static extension style offers no movement of the ankle and is appropriate for clients with AFO’s.
+The footplate is infinitely angle-adjustable with tools.